-31. 101 College Street.
+27. 101 College Street.
 W. G. McKellar "Short Mama" House, ca. 1900 with 1929 addition.
 Contributing.
 The W. G. McKellar House is on College Street between Wallace Street and Highway 290.
 The house is two stories in height.
 It is of frame construction and is clad in board and batten siding.
 The front elevation has a five-bay arrangement.
 On the first floor, the central single entry door is flanked by narrow sidelights.
 Two windows are found to either side of the entry.
 On the second floor are four matching windows and a central second-floor entry leading onto the upper porch.
 An attached limestone chimney is located on the south elevation.
 Immediately northwest of the house, along Wallace Street, is a historic frame garage.
-The front-gabled garage has two garage bays with wooden doors and three small 4/4 windows in its gable end.
+The frontgabled garage has two garage bays with wooden doors and three small 4/4 windows in its gable end.
 Both the house and garage are in excellent condition.

 McKellar purchased the land in 1899 and likely built the house shortly thereafter.
-It is a symmetrical sidehipped frame house that once had a two-story gabled entry porch and balcony.
+It is a symmetrical side-hipped frame house that once had a two-story gabled entry porch and balcony.
 In 1929, Lou Breed and her brother-in-law replaced the gabled porch with a two-story full-façade porch that stretches the length of the front façade.
 It is a landmark in Dripping Springs and contributes to the district.

-32. 101 San Marcos Street.
-Unknown dwelling, ca. 1965.
+28. 100 block San Marcos Street.
+Unknown residential or office building, ca. 1945.
 Noncontributing.
 This frame one story building faces San Marcos Street.
-It has a low, side-gabled composition shingle roof with a shed-roofed porch that spans the length of the front façade.
-The main façade contains aluminum sliding windows.
+It has a low roof pitch and a shed-roofed porch that spans the length of the front façade.
 The porch posts, windows, and entry door have been replaced.
 Since it was built after the period of significance, it is considered a noncontributing resource.

-33. 200 block Wallace Street.
-Large Meal Barn behind Rippy's Ranch Supply, ca. 1970.
-Noncontributing This tall storage or equipment barn is located on the north side of Wallace Street between Bluff and College Streets.
+29. 200 block Wallace Street.
+Unknown barn building, circa 1960.
+Noncontributing.

+This tall storage or equipment barn is located on the north side of Wallace Street between Bluff and College Streets.
 It is a frame building clad in corrugated metal.
 It has three windowless walls and is open along its entire front elevation.
 Four large bays between supporting columns provide access for vehicles, hay, and equipment.
 The barn was built after the period of significance is considered a noncontributing resource.